gus-aguiar/dataFiller/README.md

-# datafill01
+# dataFiller

-> a chrome extension tools built with Vite + React, and Manifest v3
+> a chrome extension tools built with Vite + React, Manifest v3, fakerjs and brazilian-utils

 ## Installing